jrbreeden/Horse-Collector/horsecollector/README.md

 # Horse Collector
-The app, Horse Collector is an app that lets the user collect horses while also being able to feed them and give them toys.
+The app, Horse Collector, is an app that lets the user collect horses while also being able to feed them and give them toys.
+I enjoyed going to horse shows when I was a child and I wanted to incoporate my passion for horses into my project.

 # User Story
+* As a user, I want to be able to add horses to my collection.

 * As a user, I want to be able to view some details about horses.